andrew-melnyk/aliexpress-orders-scrapper/PRIVACY.md

 - All data processing occurs locally in your browser
 - Data is only processed when you click the export button
-- The processed data is immediately converted to CSV format
+- The processed data is immediately converted to XLSX or CSV format
-- The CSV file is saved directly to your computer
+- The XLSX/CSV file is saved directly to your computer
 - No data is stored within the extension
 - No data is transmitted to any external servers